-- Hotlink Protection: prevents other websites from directly linking to files on your website.
+- Hotlink Protection: Prevents other websites from directly linking to files on your website.

-- Leech Protection: prevents your users from giving out or publicly posting their passwords to a restricted area of your site
+- Leech Protection: Prevents your users from giving out or publicly posting their passwords to a restricted area of your site.

-The Software section of cPanel is located towards the bottom of your cPanel dashboard.
+The Software section of cPanel is located toward the bottom of your cPanel dashboard.
 The only functions you need to worry about in this category are Optimize Website and Installatron Applications Installer.
 More specific tools can be found within the Installatron Applications Installer.

 - Optimize Website: This function allows you to optimize the performance of your website by tweaking the way Apache handles requests

 - Installatron Applications Installer: This function will take you to the Installatron interface where you can download new web applications, or manage your current ones.
 To learn more about web applications, read our community post: What exactly is a Web Application?

 Check out everything the Advanced section offers below.